 A project defense is required for the DMin.
 To graduate in May, find out the last day on which you may submit your final revised copy of the dissertation, printed on proper paper and in proper format for the GTU Library (guidelines are available at this link).
 Schedule your defense enough in advance of this date to give you time to do any revisions your committee might require as a result of the defense and to get the final draft into proper form.
 Your committee must receive your dissertation at least two weeks before the scheduled defense.
-It is important to schedule your defense so that you allow enough time afterwards to make final revisions before the final submission.
 PSR defenses are closed sessions.

 Final approval by the student's committee needs to be made by April 15th.
 This approval should be noted on the Doctor of Ministry Project Defense Certification form.
-If, however, the project is not approved as it stands, you will be required to make revisions or re-write.
-DMin dissertations are evaluated against a general project evaluation rubric called the DMin Project/Thesis Assessment Rubric.
-You are wise to clarify your committee members' interpretations of this rubric in the process of writing the dissertation so that you meet their expectations.
+In the case that the project is not approved as it stands, all revisions must be completed and approved before the project is filed.
+DMin dissertations are evaluated against a general project evaluation rubric called the DMin Project/Thesis Assessment Rubric-You are wise to clarify your committee members' interpretations of this rubric in the process of writing the dissertation so that you meet their expectations.